nibanks/quic-new-path/draft-banks-quic-new-path.md

 This document describes an extension to the QUIC protocol to allow for one endpoint to explicitly request that a new network path be used.
-The endpoint that originates the request supplies a public IP address and UDP port to connect to, and if the peer accepts the request will then (possibly using a completely new IP address and port of its own) attempt to use that new path.
+The endpoint that originates the request supplies one or more public IP addresses and UDP ports to connect to, and if the peer accepts the request will then (possibly using a completely new IP address and port of its own) attempt to use that new path.

 --- middle